Undefined Fantastic Object: Development

-Undefined Fantastic Object was announced on ZUN's website on 26 February 2009, and the full game was released at Comiket on August 15.
+Undefined Fantastic Object was announced on ZUN's website on February 26, 2009, and the full game was released at Comiket on August 15.

 Undefined Fantastic Object was released on Steam on June 6, 2020, alongside Mountain of Faith and Subterranean Animism.

 Reception

-On Steam, 97% of player reviews were positive.
+Game Rant ranked Undefined Fantastic Object as the best game in the Touhou series, writing that critics have praised it due to the game's "well-structured gameplay, detailed graphics, and memorable tracks".